djodjonx/vue-cli-plugin-ssr/docs/guide/index.md

 - component caching
 - route caching

-All middlewares and caching can be customizable with configuration file include with the local server generate.
+All middlewares and caching can be customizable with configuration file include with the local server generated.

 3. Use modern-mode (yes/no)